 Labor of an ordinary or basic kind is called ‘simple labor’.
 Skilled labor is called ‘complex labor’ and is treated as a multiple of simple labor.
 The easiest way to make this reduction is to compare the wages (defined to include non-wage pecuniary benefits) of different types of labor.
 If the average wage is three times the minimum wage, society is behaving as if an hour of average labor is worth three hours of simple labor.
 In this way, all labor can be reduced to simple labor.
 The reduction is social, made by society itself, rather than necessarily natural or technical.

 A quantity of value can always be expressed in two equivalent and interchangeable ways.
 On the one hand, it can be expressed as a quantity of labor, measured in hours.
 On the other hand, it can be expressed as the equivalent amount of money, measured in a particular unit of account.
 In this series, dollars are assumed.
 The conversion factor for switching back and forth between the two ways of expressing value is the ‘monetary expression of labor time’ or MELT.
-The MELT is the monetary equivalent of one hour of simple labor.
+The MELT is the monetary equivalent of one hour of socially necessary labor.
 Its dimensions are dollars per hour ($/hr).
 Its calculation will be considered later.
 Multiplying a quantity of labor by the MELT gives value in monetary terms.
 Dividing a monetary amount by the MELT gives value in labor-time terms.

 At the beginning of a production period, capitalists must outlay an amount of value equivalent to the raw materials, plant and equipment – the ‘means of production’ – that will be used up in creating the commodity.
 Marx calls the amount of this outlay ‘constant capital’.
 It is constant in the sense that it only passes on its preexisting value (the value it already possesses upon entering production) to the value of final output.
 Capitalists also must outlay an amount for wages.
 This outlay is referred to as ‘variable capital’.
 It is variable in the sense that it makes possible a creation of new value that exceeds the value of variable capital itself.
 This is because workers, as the performers of socially necessary labor, are the creators of new value.
 When they perform more labor than is necessary merely to offset the wages they receive (‘necessary labor’), profit is left for capitalists in the form of ‘surplus value’, equal to the amount of ‘surplus labor’ performed.
 The question of why labor might be seen as the sole source of new value is left for a later post.